bauwenst/TkTkT/README.md

 ### Visualisers
 The following tokenisation procedures can be visualised:
 - BPE/BTE: the final merge tree (in regular LaTeX), as well as an animated progression of the merges (in LaTeX Beamer).

+### Opinionated
+Apart from the type-checking and caching described above, TkTkT enforces several truths about tokenisation which are not present in other packages:
+- Tokenisers produce string segments (_tokens_), not integer identifiers (_IDs_).
+There is no "BPE way" of mapping `["_un", "believ", "able"]` to integers.
+That should be done by a separate object, the `Vocab`.
+- Preprocessors should not (only) be regular expressions.
+They should be chains of Python code.
+- Spaces should not be treated as word boundaries.
+If a word does not have a "prefix space", e.g. because it is the start of the sentence or because it is preceded by a punctuation mark, it should _still_ receive a boundary character, and the user should be able to decide if that boundary comes at the start or the end of the word.
+- Special tokens (`CLS`, `SEP`, `BOS`, ...) should not have a string representation (`"[CLS]", "[SEP]", "<s>", ...`), or at least they should not be in the vocabulary, or at least they should not be used by the tokeniser.
+All of these are violated by HuggingFace `transformers` (see the bottom of this README).
+- Preprocessing should not be baked into the tokeniser.
+  - Tokenisers should segment the given string, not transform it into some unpredictably other string thing and segment that one.
+  - Any parameters regarding preprocessing should not be in the tokeniser's constructor, except for the actual `Preprocessor` itself.
+- Preprocessors should not be pickled and base64'ed into opaque objects.
+They should be defined as Python code.

 ## Architecture
 ### Main interfaces